Epicurius/Lem-in/README.md

 ## The Algorithm

-I tried to come up with the solution my self instead of using an existing one, so the algorithm is more convoluted than it had to be.
+I tried to come up with the solution my self instead of using an existing one, so the algorithm is more</p>convoluted than it had to be.</p>
-My algorithm starts with checking start and end rooms, which one has least amount of links.
+My algorithm starts with checking start and end rooms, which one has least amount of links.</p>
-The amount is the theoretical highest possible path amount.
+The amount is the theoretical highest possible path amount.</p>
-Then is starts for start room moving to each connected room until one reaches the end room (BFS).
+Then is starts for start room moving to each connected room until one reaches the end room (BFS).</p>
-It save that path that reached the end first and calculates how many moves current path configuration will take.
+It save that path that reached the end first and calculates how many moves current path configuration will take.</p>
-If the highest possible path amount is higher that 1 it starts again.
+If the highest possible path amount is higher that 1 it starts again.</p>
-But this time it does not send to the room connected to start that is already used by a saved path.
+But this time it does not send to the room connected to start that is already used by a saved path.</p>
-If during this BFS it travels to a room that is used in a previous path it travels backwards on the previous path and tries to exit to a free node, if not possible the current path is terminated.
+If during this BFS it travels to a room that is used in a previous path it travels backwards on the previous path </p>and tries to exit to a free node, if not possible the current path is terminated.</p>
-If a path that has traveled backwards on a previous path reaches the end first, the current path and the backwards traveled path a spliced to make 2 separate paths.
+If a path that has traveled backwards on a previous path reaches the end first, the current path and the </p>
+backwards traveled path a spliced to make 2 separate paths.</p>
-When the ant moving amount start to rise the optimal path configuration has been found.
+When the ant moving amount start to rise the optimal path configuration has been found.</p>

 ## Parsing